-If someone other than you or another member of your household is injured on your property as the result of an accident, Voluntary Medical Payment coverage can provide payments for medical costs incurred by the injury victim.
-This coverage is available even if you are not legally liable for the accident.
+If someone other than you or another member of your household is injured on your property as the result of an accident, Voluntary Medical Payment coverage can provide payments for medical costs incurred by the injury victim—whether you’re legally liable or not.

 For example, if a houseguest or your child’s nanny slips on a bathmat and breaks his or her leg, the ambulance ride, crutches, and physiotherapy would all be covered, even though you’re not legally responsible.